 Lighting

-Despite not making significant changes to the floorplan, we wanted to add additional lighting.
+Despite not making significant changes to the floorplan, we wanted additional lighting.
 We installed four canned lights, along with lighting under the cabinets and over the sink.
 Wow, what a difference this has made.
-I’m not sure we fully realized how dark it was in our kitchen before.
+I’m not sure we fully realized how dark it was in our kitchen.

 Kitchen Remodel Cost: $650 ($200 for materials; $450 for labor)